david-cortes/contextualbandits/README.md

 Many of this package's methods assume that the binary classification algorithms used have probabilistic outputs (e.g. `DoublyRobustEstimator`), ideally with a `predict_proba` method, or with a `decision_function` method to which it will apply a sigmoid transformation (otherwise will assume the outputs from `predict` are bounded between zero and one).
 Under some of the online algorithms (e.g. `SoftmaxExplorer`, `AdaptiveGreedy`) or if using smoothing, this will not work very well with SVM and some forms of gradient boosting, in which case you'll need to programmatically define a new class that performs a recalibration within its `fit` method, and outputs the calibrated numbers through its `predict_proba` (see reference [12]).

-Be aware that this is a research-oriented package and it has not been optimized for speed.
+Be aware that this is a research-oriented package, and has not been optimized for speed.

 ## References

-[1] Cortes, D. (2018).
+* [1] Cortes, D. (2018).
 Adapting multi-armed bandits policies to contextual bandits scenarios. arXiv preprint arXiv:1811.04383.

-[2] Li, L., Chu, W., Langford, J., & Schapire, R. E. (2010, April).
+* [2] Li, L., Chu, W., Langford, J., & Schapire, R. E. (2010, April).
 A contextual-bandit approach to personalized news article recommendation.
 In Proceedings of the 19th international conference on World wide web (pp. 661-670).
 ACM.

-[3] Chapelle, O., & Li, L. (2011).
+* [3] Chapelle, O., & Li, L. (2011).
 An empirical evaluation of thompson sampling.
 In Advances in neural information processing systems (pp. 2249-2257).

-[4] Agrawal, S., & Goyal, N. (2013, February).
+* [4] Agrawal, S., & Goyal, N. (2013, February).
 Thompson sampling for contextual bandits with linear payoffs.
 In International Conference on Machine Learning (pp. 127-135).

-[5] Chakrabarti, D., Kumar, R., Radlinski, F., & Upfal, E. (2009).
+* [5] Chakrabarti, D., Kumar, R., Radlinski, F., & Upfal, E. (2009).
 Mortal multi-armed bandits.
 In Advances in neural information processing systems (pp. 273-280).

-[6] Vermorel, J., & Mohri, M. (2005, October).
+* [6] Vermorel, J., & Mohri, M. (2005, October).
 Multi-armed bandit algorithms and empirical evaluation.
 In European conference on machine learning (pp. 437-448).
 Springer, Berlin, Heidelberg.

-[7] Yue, Y., Broder, J., Kleinberg, R., & Joachims, T. (2012).
+* [7] Yue, Y., Broder, J., Kleinberg, R., & Joachims, T. (2012).
 The k-armed dueling bandits problem.
 Journal of Computer and System Sciences, 78(5), 1538-1556.

-[8] Beygelzimer, A., & Langford, J. (2009, June).
+* [8] Beygelzimer, A., & Langford, J. (2009, June).
 The offset tree for learning with partial labels.
 In Proceedings of the 15th ACM SIGKDD international conference on Knowledge discovery and data mining (pp. 129-138).
 ACM.

-[9] Dudík, M., Langford, J., & Li, L. (2011).
+* [9] Dudík, M., Langford, J., & Li, L. (2011).
 Doubly robust policy evaluation and learning. arXiv preprint arXiv:1103.4601.

-[10] Dudík, M., Erhan, D., Langford, J., & Li, L. (2014).
+* [10] Dudík, M., Erhan, D., Langford, J., & Li, L. (2014).
 Doubly robust policy evaluation and optimization.
 Statistical Science, 485-511.

-[11] Chu, W., Li, L., Reyzin, L., & Schapire, R. (2011, June).
+* [11] Chu, W., Li, L., Reyzin, L., & Schapire, R. (2011, June).
 Contextual bandits with linear payoff functions.
 In Proceedings of the Fourteenth International Conference on Artificial Intelligence and Statistics (pp. 208-214).

-[12] Kuhn, M., & Johnson, K. (2013).
+* [12] Kuhn, M., & Johnson, K. (2013).
 Applied predictive modeling (Vol. 26).
 New York: Springer.